 Users of public transport can find a detailed overview of the re-directed bus routes on the Old City Harbour tramline webpage at tallinn.ee/vanasadamatramm.

-From 1 June 2023, the Viru Centre bus terminal will be closed for approximately two months.
+From 3 June 2023, the Viru Centre bus terminal will be closed until mid-September.

 During the construction works, several sections of streets in the city centre will be temporarily closed.
 More information on the tallinn.ee/vanasadamatramm webpage.
 When traveling in Tallinn by car, follow navigation information from the Waze application.